chasmack/hummaps/LOGS.md

 ```

 I see a lot of this.
 I assume the user preforms a search, picks a map to display
-the map image then hits the search button again to return to the *map list*.
+the map image, then hits the search button again to return to the *map list*.
 This works fine but you can also use the `maps` button in the top bar to return to the list.
-And the `maps` button knows which map was being displayed in the *map view* and
+And the `maps` button knows which map was last displayed in the *map view* and
 returns to that point in the *map list*.

 A short description of the Hummaps User Interface can be found